Religious Studies at the University of Vienna

 In 1974, coming from the University of Hamburg, Anton Vorbichler (1921–1999; he was a student of Paul Schebesta [1887–1967] in the tradition of Wilhelm Schmidt), an Africanist and ethnologist of religion, and a member of the Steyler Missionaries, was appointed Chair in Religious Studies.
 He also taught at the Missionshaus St. Gabriel (Mödling).
 His scholarly interests focused on religious traditions in Central Africa, theory of sacrifice, and the documentation of Nilo-Saharan languages (specifically, languages within the Central Sudanic group).
 Due to illness, Vorbichler had to retire early, in 1985.
 He wanted to spend his time as emeritus for further analysis of his records on Central African languages; however, this was possible only to a very limited extent because of his declining health.
 His scholarly estate is held at the Phonogrammarchiv of the Austrian Academy of Sciences and awaits thorough exploration.
 During the following vacancy, Thomas Immoos (1918–2001), a German Philologist and East Asianist, and Professor at Sophia University (Tōkyō), became Visiting Professor at the Department from March 1986 until February 1987.
 In December 1986, the philosopher and Religious Studies scholar Johann Figl (b.
 1945) eventually filled the position of Professor of Religious Studies at the Department.
 His scholarly interests included secularisation and fundamentalism, Buddhism in the West, new religious movements, religious mysticism, and, in particular, atheism and Nietzsche research (cf. the critical edition Nietzsche Werke: Kritische Gesamtausgabe, published by de Gruyter).

 In 2005, the Department celebrated its fiftieth anniversary.
 The papers given at the symposium on the occasion of the jubilee ceremony were edited by Figl and published by LIT in 2007 as Religionswissenschaft: Interdisziplinarität und Interreligiosität (Religious Studies: Interdisciplinarity and Interreligiosity).
 Following Figl's retirement, Karl Baier (b.
 1954; Associate Professor and member of staff since 2009) served as the Head of Department until his own retirement in 2020; Birgit Heller (b.
 1959; member of staff since 1985 and Associate Professor since 1999), acts as the Deputy Head.
 Since 2019, she also serves as the President of the Austrian Society for Religious Studies.
-Between 2008 and 2018, Hans Gerald Hödl has been actively involved in the Studies Programme (Studienprogrammleitung), holding, among others, the positions of Vice-Dean for Teaching Affairs as well as Director of Studies.
+Between 2009 and 2018, Hans Gerald Hödl has been actively involved in the Studies Programme (Studienprogrammleitung), holding, among others, the positions of Vice-Dean for Teaching Affairs as well as Director of Studies between 2012 and 2018.
 In May 2016, the Religious Studies scholar Lukas K. Pokorny from the University of Aberdeen was appointed Professor of Religious Studies.
-In 2018, he has become become Vice-Dean for Research and International Affairs and Deputy Director of Studies.
-In 2019, he has been selected Vice-President of the Austrian Society for Religious Studies.
+In 2018, he has become become Deputy Director of Studies.
+In 2019, he has been elected Vice-President of the Austrian Society for Religious Studies.
 Since 2020, he serves as the Head of Department of Religious Studies.
+Between 2018 and 2022 he served as Vice-Dean for Research and International Affairs.